idavidmarshali/DiscordRPCLite/README.md

 it has been written in C# and compiled for DotNet 5.x Desktop Runtime.

+Report any problems by opening an Issue or sending me a message on [discord](https://discord.gg/Xa9VmvyyMw)

 #### Sections :
 - Releases:
   - [DRPCL-Lite](#drpcl-lite-release)